Wedding planning: Critical financial tips

 Share this article

-It's a fact; couples in the U.S. are marrying later in life, especially college educated professionals.
+It's a fact; couples in the US are marrying later in life, especially college educated professionals.
 As a result, both partners have often begun to save, invest, and accumulate assets.
 Premarital financial planning has therefore become extremely important.
+And, the awkward question must be asked: “How can we protect our assets when entering into marriage without tainting the romance of engagement?”

-According to the U.S. Census Bureau, the average age for first marriage in 2020 was 30.5 years for a man and 28.1 for a woman; compared to 22.8 and 20.3, respectively, in 1960.¹
+According to the US Census Bureau, the average age for first marriage in 2022 was 30.5 years for a man and 28.6 for a woman; compared to 22.8 and 20.3, respectively, in 1960.¹

 People often equate premarital planning with “prenuptial agreements,” and mistakenly think that these arrangements are only for the wealthy.
 The fact is that there are a number of other planning strategies that can protect your premarital assets.